Temple Terrace Public Library

-The Temple Terrace Public Library serves 250,000 patrons a year with a selection of more than 100,000 volumes and 52 computers.
+The Temple Terrace Public Library serves 250,000 patrons a year with a selection of more than 100,000 volumes, 22 computers, and 12 laptops for in-house checkout.

 It is the only library in the city of Temple Terrace, FL, and it is part of the Hillsborough County Library Cooperative, along with branches in Tampa, Florida and Plant City, Florida.
 It is located near several colleges, including the University of South Florida and Florida College, as well as the Museum of Science & Industry in Tampa.

 History

-The library was established on January 15, 1960 after the Temple Terrace Woman’s Club became inspired to create a community library.
+The library was established on January 15, 1960, after the Temple Terrace Woman's Club became inspired to create a community library.
 The local Boy Scout groups and city residents supplied the first book collection for this newly established library.
 Temple Terrace donated a small caddy house on the 19th tee of the city golf course to serve as the library.

-The funding came from the Woman’s Club.
+The funding came from the Woman's Club.
 Within a year, the collection and circulation had outgrown the caddy house.
 In April 1961, City Hall became the new location for the library.
 The city hall building is now a part of Florida College.
 The rise of library patrons and the demand for more services prompted the city to take over the library from the volunteers.
 The city appointed a Library Board, which made the Temple Terrace Public Library eligible to receive books from the Hillsborough County Library Service which allowed the Library's book collection to grow rapidly.

 In 1962, the Friends of the Temple Terrace Library (also known as "the Friends") were formed and became a Florida Corporation with tax exempt 501(C)(3) status in 1997.
 The purpose of the group was to support the Library financially.
 Their efforts go towards providing secure equipment, furnishings, and materials that may not be available due to the limited budget of the library.
 Additionally, they promote the Library and its various service to the community.
 Since their inception, the Friends of the Temple Terrace Library have raised many thousands of dollars to support library services.
 The Friends of the Temple Terrace Library have also wrote, published, and sold a book on the history of the Temple Terrace area.